 Hollis Street A left-side bicycle lane running from Cogswell Street to Terminal Road, 1.0km One-way buffered bicycle lane $230,000 November 2010 September 18, 2015 Completed None

-Rainnie Drive A two-way parking-protected bicycle lane on Rainnie from North Park Street to Gottingen Street, 300m.
-Two-way parking protected bicycle lane $98,850 September 2015 October 2015 Tender awarded None
+Rainnie Drive A two-way parking-protected bicycle lane on Rainnie from North Park Street to Gottingen Street, 300m Two-way parking protected bicycle lane $98,850 September 2015 November 24, 2015 Completed None

-University Avenue A one-way protected bicycle lane on either side of University Avenue from Robie Street to the Killam Library Protected bicycle lane $150,000 September 2014 Spring 2016 Awaiting outcome of court challenge None
+University Avenue A one-way protected bicycle lane on either side of University Avenue from Robie Street to the Killam Library, 400m Protected bicycle lane $150,000 September 2014 August 2016 Completed None

-Dartmouth Waterfront Trail Completion of the trail section behind the old coast guard station Off-street multi-use path $150,000 September 2015 Summer 2016 Designed and approved, not tendered None
+Dartmouth Waterfront Trail Completion of the trail section behind the old coast guard station, 3km Off-street multi-use path from the Woodside Ferry Terminal to the Dartmouth Ferry Terminal $150,000 September 2015 Summer 2016 Completed None

 Details of ongoing bicycle lane projects are listed below.

 The Hollis Street bicycle lane was approved in 2010 as part of the Downtown Streets One-way Conversion Project.
 It is the twin to the nearby Lower Water Street bicycle lane.
 The lane is a buffered lane that includes additional separation from cars and trucks.
 The lane runs on the left-hand side of the road.
 Vehicles may stop in the lane to load or unload for up to 15 minutes.
 The city has marked the lane as “No Stopping” from 7-9am, so no deliveries are allowed during that time.
-The Halifax Cycling Coalition is working with city hall and the Downtown Halifax Business Commission to find loading space on the right-hand side of the street, make the lane “no stopping” 24 hours per day, and upgrade the lane to a protected bicycle lane for added protection.
-A city staff report on potential changes is due in early 2017, and we are hoping it will recommend a protected bicycle lane.
+The Halifax Cycling Coalition is working with HRM Active Transportation Planning staff and the Downtown Halifax Business Commission to upgrade the lane to a protected bicycle lane for added protection.
+We expect a staff report with a few different options for an upgraded protected bike lane on Hollis Street to go to Halifax Regional Council for approval in Fall 2018.
+HRM is considering at least two options for the Hollis Street bike lane upgrade, with one option being a bi-directional protected bike lane on Hollis Street and another option being a uni-directional bike lane going southbound on Hollis Street and a uni-directional protected bike lane going northbound on Lower Water Street.
+The Halifax Cycling Coalition supports uni-directional bike lanes on both Hollis Street and Lower Water Street, as this will allow for the beautification of both streets and greater access for people riding bikes to the Halifax Waterfront.
 If you have any suggestions to enhance the bicycle lane please contact us.

 Changes and enhancements to the Brunswick Street bicycle lane could see it upgraded to a protected bicycle lane, extended south to Spring Garden Road, and connected to the Rainnie Drive bicycle lane.
 Stay tuned for updates.

-The University Avenue bicycle lane, phase 1, was built in 2016.
-We are pushing the city, the IWK, and the Nova Scotia Health Authority to complete the second half, which all parties committed to in 2012.
+The University Avenue bicycle lane, phase 1, was built in 2016, which included bollard protected bike lanes going eastbound and westbound on University Avenue between Robie Street and the Dalhousie Quad.
+In 2017 the bike lane took a step backward, when all of the bollards that provide protection to people riding bikes, were removed in front of the Rebecca Cohen Auditorium.
+We are pushing the city, the IWK, and the Nova Scotia Health Authority to complete the second half, which all parties committed to in 2012 and reinstall the removed bollards.
 This project is part of the Urban Halifax Institutional District Bikeway Plan, which involves the city, Dalhousie University, the IWK Hospital, and the Nova Scotia Health Authority partnering to create a network of protected bicycle lanes connecting their buildings along University Avenue and Summer Street.